RomainFallet/nas-raspberry-nextcloud/README.md

 ## Initial Ubuntu set up

 You can login with "ubuntu" as default login and password.
+On the first time, you may experienced login errors if you try to login directly as soon as the prompt is displayed.
+This is because some background installations processes are not completed yet.
+Wait until SSH keys are displayed on the screen then press "Enter".
 You will be prompted to change the root password immediately after login.

 *Note: Ubuntu 18.04 for Raspberry Pie 4 is by default using a "qwerty" keyboard layout which might not be your layout.
-To prevent loosing access to your account, I suggest you to set up something universal like "hello" for now, set up appropriate keyboard layout and change the password later.*
+To prevent loosing access to your account, I suggest you to set up something universal like "hellohello" for now, set up appropriate keyboard layout and change the password later.*

 1. Set up appropriate keyboard layout:
 ```bash